Support for AI Development -- Automated Daily Measurement with Open Data and Code: Surveying Support for AI Development

 \begin{quote} On average, the American public supports the development of Artificial Intelligence.
 In the data from April 14, 2022, the estimated mean response is 4.48, with a 95\% confidence interval of 4.12--4.83.
 On our 7-point scale ... a value of 4 indicates indifference, any value below that opposition and any point above support.
 In 82 weeks of running this same survey item, we have never observed a mean estimate below the midpoint of the scale. \end{quote}

-The present work was motivated by the idea that AI development is in a moment of extreme acceleration.
-Continuous (rather than sporadic) measurement of AI support ensured that comparable data would be available before, during and after incidents that were predictably likely to happen but with unpredictable frequency and timing.
+Moving to a daily, autonomous system --- the present work --- was motivated by the idea that AI development was in a moment of extreme acceleration.
+Continuous (rather than sporadic) measurement of AI support ensured that comparable data would be available before, during and after incidents as they developed.